-ASC 842 provides a practical expedient that, upon transition, allows a company to grandfather the lease classifications for leases that began pre-transition.
-The FASB has indicated that companies electing this practical expedient must ensure that the accounting under ASC 840 is appropriate, as this expedient was not intended to allow a company to grandfather accounting errors.
-Therefore, while ASC 842 is upon us, it is important that the lessee has a firm grasp of their lease classifications under ASC 840.
+ASC 842 provides a practical expedient that, upon transition, allows a company to retain the lease classifications for leases that commenced pre-transition.
+However, the FASB has indicated that companies electing this practical expedient must ensure that the accounting under ASC 840 was appropriate, as this expedient was not intended to allow accounting errors from previous years to carry forward uncorrected.

-There isn’t much of a change in the way finance leases are treated for lessees.
-What’s most significant is that there are now five tests you must complete to determine the lease classification, instead of four.
-Another distinction is that the lease classification is performed at lease commencement under ASC 842, instead of when a lease is signed.
+The way finance leases are treated for lessees has not changed much.
+Finance lease obligations are still recorded on the balance sheet and classified as a liability.
+The most significant change is there are now five tests that determine lease classification instead of four.
+Another distinction from the old standards is that the lease classification test is now performed at lease commencement instead of when a lease is signed.